 The EMBA program serves mid-career executives preparing for the next level, as well as senior executives who wish to enhance their skills and leadership effectiveness.

 This 2 year Executive MBA program is specially designed for promising executives with substantial management experience.
-The program provides the latest global management tools and concepts, enabling the EMBA participants to develop the managerial competences essential to operate businesses and other organizations, at the national, regional, and international levels.
+The program provides the latest global management tools and concepts, enabling the EMBA participants to develop the managerial competencies essential to operate businesses and other organizations, at the national, regional, and international levels.
 The program is delivered in English, in Bangkok, Thailand - the heart of Southeast Asia.

 As of 2012, the EMBA will be taught on Friday evenings and all day Saturday.
 Friday overnight accommodation will be available at Sasa House for program participants, at a 50% discount.